tsanevp/Music-Album-Microservice-Part2/README.md

 # Music Album Microservice - Part 2
 ## Overview
-This repository is part of a series of projects to develop a scalable distributed system running on AWS.
-In this particular project, the focus is on implementing a servlet application that interacts with a database.
+This repository is the second part of a series of projects to develop a scalable distributed system running on AWS.
+It directly builds on the [first part](https://github.com/tsanevp/Music-Album-Microservice-Part1/tree/main).
+This project focuses on implementing a database that persists data from the existing servlet application.
 Here are the key components of the project:

 - **Client Modifications**:
   - Minor changes to the client from [Part 1](https://github.com/tsanevp/Music-Album-Microservice-Part1/tree/main) are required.